 We were a short walk back to the register (where we’d weigh and pay for the apples), Jess voiced her displeasure the whole way.
 Because I yelled, she thought she was in trouble and protested the unfairness all the way back to our car.
 She had been minding her own business, hadn’t done anything wrong, was not afraid of the fox and couldn’t understand why I yelled.

 Over and over I repeated why I was scared.
 I explained that whenever an animal shows unusual behavior, you need to be careful.
 It took us both a while to calm down.

 Earlier this summer, the husband saw a Black Bear walking through our backyard.
 I griefed him about not taking a photo.
 Now I get it.
 I understand how he felt.
 Even though the bear was just passing through, it was unusual to see and he went into protection mode.

 It’s been a few days and I can still visualize the fox standing at Jess’s feet, his eyes turning to look at me before fox-trotting off.
 He did not understand why he was being yelled at either.
 I’m sure he too felt he did nothing wrong.
 It’s human nature to fear what we don’t understand.

 Not till I had shooed the fox did I say “damn, that would have been an awesome photo”.

 It’s ironic, after raising the “what would I do” question that I was tested.

 I guess the answer depends on what your element is.
-I may not have street smarts but have lived on farms, This is my comfort zone.
+I may not have street smarts but have lived on farms, my comfort zone.

 I love knowing that Jess is an animal whisperer.
 It’s one of her gifts.
 Animals sense that she will not harm.
 Dog, cats, and horses are drawn to her, so why not foxes?
 It’s all beginning to make perfect sense.